Location: Fully Remote

 Direct corporate engagement with farms in supply-chains offers a unique opportunity to involve more farmers in implementing and delivering conservation on-the-ground.
 AFT will work with companies to build holistic soil health management systems across their currently enrolled farms as well as on new farms in the proposed project area.
 AFT will utilize a targeted one-on-one approach to provide technical assistance to farmers to benchmark current management, develop continuous improvement plans and implement soil health management practices.

-We are seeking to fill two Dairy Supply Chain Conservation Technician positions; one of which is based in Western, OH and the other, in Western KS.
-Both positions are grant-funded by the National Fish and Wildlife Foundation (NFWF), and are for a term of two (2) years with the possibility of renewal based on performance and the availability of funds.
-These Conservation Technician positions offer an exciting opportunity to help the farms located in the feed shed of the MVP Dairy, LLC (a McCarty VanTillberg Partnership) reach their conservation goals.
-Please specify which location you are applying for (i.e Dairy Supply Chain Conservation Technician-OH or Dairy Supply Chain Conservation Technician-KS).
+We are seeking to fill a Dairy Supply Chain Conservation Technician position; based in Western KS.
+This position is grant-funded by the National Fish and Wildlife Foundation (NFWF), and is for a term of two (2) years with the possibility of renewal based on performance and the availability of funds.
+The Conservation Technician position offers an exciting opportunity to help the farms located in the feed shed of the MVP Dairy, LLC (a McCarty VanTillberg Partnership) reach their conservation goals.

 What You’ll Be Working On